rileyacook/4610Proj1/README.md

 Query 3 lists the survey IDs of all large group classes ( More than 20 people in the class) that have an above-average rating compared to all the surveys.
 This is important to us so we can see how people feel about our larger-sized group classes in comparison to other classes we offer.
 This will help us make decisions about which classes aren't being affected by the large size and do not need to be reduced to a smaller capacity.

-Query 4: Retrieve the average salaries of Receptionists and Sales Associates in all gyms
+4. Query 4 retrieves the average salaries of Receptionists and Sales Associates in all gyms.

 ![image](https://github.com/user-attachments/assets/ea9c4f60-dbf7-4500-b2e7-8cdd7f7a1e59)
 ![image](https://github.com/user-attachments/assets/4a0b5bb8-a656-48b4-b646-135867ed2030)

-Query 4 will help job interviewers know how much of a salary to offer qualified candidates of either the Receptionist or Sales Associate positions.
+Query 4 will help job interviewers know how much of a salary to offer qualified candidates for either the Receptionist or Sales Associate positions.
 This way they will have neither overpaid nor underpaid them.

-Query 5: Retrieves the total number of members per membership plan and sorts in descending order.
+5. Query 5 retrieves the total number of members per membership plan and sorts in descending order.
 This query organizes the number of members in each membership plan and can be used to send emails that specifically cater to the type of membership they have.
 <img width="807" alt="Screenshot 2025-03-17 at 11 32 11 AM" src="https://github.com/user-attachments/assets/7cba7469-c76b-4a49-a9be-178404da4726" />

-Query 6: Finds members who have never signed up for a class or a private session.
+6. Query 6 finds members who have never signed up for a class or a private session.
 This query finds gym members who have not signed up for a class or session, this information can be used to send emails to members to encourage them to sign-up.
 <img width="704" alt="Screenshot 2025-03-17 at 11 40 29 AM" src="https://github.com/user-attachments/assets/c1f994ce-d061-417d-a8e7-0d02e233b5f8" />

-Query 7: Lists all classes with their trainers.
+7. Query 7 lists all classes with their trainers.
 This query organizes and tracks all classes and their respective trainers, making it easy to keep track of past or future classes.

 <img width="656" alt="Screenshot 2025-03-18 at 4 53 13 PM" src="https://github.com/user-attachments/assets/ffe7aae3-8b96-4c8c-8af1-bcabd8820540" />